-When a GPO is deleted, all packages in that GPO must also be deleted.
+When a GPO is deleted, all packages in that GPO are also deleted.

-Package Deletion SHOULD be implemented as a continuation of the recursive deletion process started in [MS-GPOL] 3.3.5.6 GPO Deletion.
+Package Deletion is implemented as a continuation of the recursive deletion process started in [MS-GPOL] 3.3.5.6 GPO Deletion.
 This approach is possible if the "Class Store" hierarchy exists under the {scoped GPO DN}.